DataFire/Integrations/integrations/generated/epa_gov_case/README.md

 ### crs1_Facilities
 * crs1_Facilities `object`: This section provides detailed facility and address information on all of the facilities associated with the civil enforcement case.
-  * FRSNumber **required** `string`: The identification number assigned to a facility in the Facility Registry Service (FRS) to uniquely identify a facility site.
+  * FRSNumber **required** `string`: The identification number assigned to a facility in the�Facility Registry Service (FRS)�to uniquely identify a facility site.
   * FacilityAddress **required** `string`: The address that describes the physical (geographic) location of the front door or main entrance of a Facility site, including urban-style street address or rural address.
   * FacilityCity **required** `string`: The city in which the facility is located
   * FacilityName **required** `string`: The name of the facility.
   * FacilityState **required** `string`: The state in which the facility is located
   * FacilityZip **required** `string`: The zip code of the area in which the facility is located
   * NAICSCodes **required** `string`: A 6-digit code to classify industrial establishments.
-For detailed information about NAICS, please refer to the U.S. Census Bureau NAICS webpage.
+For detailed information about NAICS, please refer to the U.S. Census Bureau�NAICS�webpage.
   * SICCodes **required** `string`: The Standard Industrial Classification codes applicable to the facility

 ### crs1_FinalOrderStatuses